Assange v Swedish Prosecution Authority: Arrest warrant

-On 19 May 2017, the Swedish chief prosecutor applied to the Stockholm District Court to rescind the arrest warrant for Julian Assange, effectively ceasing their investigation against Julian Assange.
-The case may be reinstated until the expiration of the statute of limitations.
-Additionally, Britain's arrest warrant pertaining to bail violations remained open.

-April 2019: political asylum withdrawn

-In May 2019 Swedish Deputy Director of Public Prosecutions Eva-Marie Persson applied to have Assange detained as a prelude to the issue of a European arrest warrant and extradition to Sweden.
-The Uppsala District Court denied the request, stating that the investigation did not require Assange's presence in Sweden.
-Persson said she intended to issue a European Investigation Order to interview Assange instead.

-Investigation dropped

-The prosecution announced that the investigation had been dropped as of 19 November 2019 because "the evidence has weakened considerably due to the long period of time that has elapsed" although they were confident in the complainant.

-Extradition process
+On 30 November 2010, Interpol posted a Red Notice and put Assange on its most-wanted list.

 Detention and bail

-Assange presented himself to the Metropolitan Police on December 7, 2010, and was remanded to London's Wandsworth Prison.
-On 16 December, he was granted bail with bail conditions of residence at Ellingham Hall, Norfolk, and wearing of an electronic tag.
+Assange presented himself to and was arrested by officers from the Metropolitan Police Extradition Unit at Scotland Yard on 7 December 2010, and was remanded to London's Wandsworth Prison.
+When he was arrested, he refused to cooperate with the standard British procedure of collecting photographs, fingerprints and DNA samples from people who are arrested.
+On 16 December, he was granted bail with conditions of residence at Ellingham Hall, Norfolk, and wearing of an electronic tag.
 Bail was set at £240,000 surety with a deposit of £200,000 ($312,700).

 On release on bail, Assange said "I hope to continue my work and continue to protest my innocence in this matter," and told the BBC, "This has been a very successful smear campaign and a very wrong one."
 He claimed that the Swedish extradition proceedings were "actually an attempt to get me into a jurisdiction which will then make it easier to extradite me to the US."
 Swedish prosecutors denied that the case had anything to do with WikiLeaks.